salahghalyon/salahghalyon.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S.
+Computer Engineering, Hashemite University - Jordan, 2013
+* M.S.
+Computer Engineering / Embedded Systems, Yarmouk University - Jordan, 2016

 Work experience
 ======
-* Summer 2015: Research Assistant
+* May 2013 – Sep 2013: Software Developer (Paid training)
-  * Github University
+  * Hybrid Solutions
-  * Duties included: Tagging issues
+  * Duties included: upgrade VertexFX trader and add more features to it
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* Sep 2013 – Feb 2014: Software Developer
+  * KETAB Technologies
+  * Duties included: develop the handler program used in preparing interactive lessons that work on all interactive white-boards

+* Current, from Sep 2014: Lab Instructor
-  * Github University
+  * Hashemite University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties included: Maintenance and Modification of laboratory experiments and development of new experiments and exercises on a continuous basis, and Assessment of the performance of students and submission of grades for assigned courses

 Skills
 ======

-* Skill 1
-* Skill 2
+* Programming
-  * Sub-skill 2.1
+  * Python
-  * Sub-skill 2.2
+  * Java
-  * Sub-skill 2.3
+  * C++
+  *C#
+  *VB.net
-* Skill 3
+* Hardware Design
+  *VHDL

 Publications
 ======